dodyvirgiawan/microservices-react-poc/README.md

 ## Microservice, Event Driven Architecture

 This is a very basic proof-of-concept app for my learning in the implementation of event driven architecture for asynchronous communication between backend microservices.
+I learn alongside following an online course.

 ### Frontend (React.js)